 The early church universally accepted the authorship of Peter.
-The internal evidence in the book also supports this.
+This is also supported by the internal evidence in the book.
 First, the Apostle Peter's name is given as the author (1:1).
-Second, there are similarities between phrases in this epistle and Peter's sermons in the Book of Acts (compare 1 Pet.
+Second, there are similarities between phrases in this epistle and Peter's sermons as recorded in the Book of Acts (for example compare 1 Pet.
 1:20 with Acts 2:23; 1 Pet.
 4:5 with Acts 10:42).
 Peter was a fisherman whom Christ called to follow Him and become a fisher of men (Mark 1:17-18).
 Peter occupied a central role in the early church and spread the gospel throughout the Roman Empire.
-Tradition claims that Peter eventually was arrested by the Romans and crucified upside down before Nero's death in A.D.
+Tradition claims that Peter eventually was arrested by the Romans and crucified upside down prior to Nero's death in A.D.
 68.

 Date: A.D.
-62-64, possibly from Rome (The mention of Babylon in 1 Peter 5:13 was code for Rome, which persecuted Christians).
+62-64 possibly from Rome (The mention of Babylon in 1 Peter 5:13 was code for Rome which was persecuting Christians).